compwright/authoramandabarber.com/_posts/2022-02-15-my-funny-valentine.md

 Then we headed to the MOST romantic location on Valentine's Evening--Walmart.
 The realtor, you see, had told us that we ought to get some wax heaters to make the place smell ultra homey.
 It works wonders on potential buyers, apparently.
 Walmart being the only place open at 9:00 PM around here, to Walmart we went.

-"Where do we find this things?"
+"Where do we find these wax smelly things?"
 Jonathon asked.

 "Home Living," I replied.